PricelessToolkit/SOILSENS-V5W/README.md

 # Initial Power On and Default Operation
 - SOILSENS-V5W supports two modes: ESP-NOW and WiFi for MQTT-based connectivity.
 - Upon powering on, the SOILSENS-V5W operates in ESP-NOW mode by default.
-This mode does not require any initial configuration and communicates directly with the Capibridge gateway.
-Default Key is "xy"
+This mode does not require any initial configuration and communicates directly with the [Capibridge gateway](https://github.com/PricelessToolkit/CapiBridge).
+The default Gateway Key is "xy"

 ## 1. Configuration